Please refer to the 2019 Benefits Brochures for each group for benefits provided through the City of Ontario.

 Deferred Compensation Plans

-A 457 Deferred Compensation Plan is a supplemental retirement savings program that allows City of Ontario employee make contributions on a pre-tax basis.
+A 457 Deferred Compensation Plan is a supplemental retirement savings program that allows City of Ontario employees to make contributions on a pre-tax basis.
 The City offers a choice of two vendors, ICMA-RC and VOYA.

 Benefits of participating in a 457 plan include the following: